-Discovery Trust and schools are committed to maintaining strong and productive partnerships with parents/carers, pupils and other members of the community.

-This policy describes the principles for complaint resolution and the procedure that will be followed when a concern or complaint is raised.
+Discovery Trust and schools are committed to maintaining strong and productive partnerships with parents/carers, pupils and other wider members of the Extended Schools community.
+This policy describes the principles for complaint resolution and the procedure that will be followed when a concern or complaint is raised about an extended school's Wrap Around Care or Holiday Club provision, referred to as 'provision' from this point forward.

 For complaints against the Trust, a member of the central team, a trustee or the Trust board as a whole, please refer to Appendix 5.
-Where a complaint concerns a local advisory board member, the complainant should contact the Trust clerk at clerk@discoverytrust.org.
-The clerk will then determine the most appropriate course of action, seeking advice from the Head of Governance, as appropriate.
-This will depend upon the nature of the complaint.